hermsdorff/ODataSelectToWebAPI/Readme.md

 	}

 with this attribute a query with no OData $select or $expand queries will return a basic version of the `TestEntity` with only it´s primitive type properties and the primitive type of it´s aggregated objects.

+### DefaultSelect ###
+with `ODataSelect` attribute it's possible configure the action to return a specific version of the object as a default behaviour.

+if the request have no $select or $expand expression, the ODataSelectHandler will use the DefaultSelect value to select object properties.

+Example of usage:

+	public class TestController : ApiController
+	{
+		[HttpGet]
+		[ODataSelect(DefaultSelect = "$select=Key,Value,Id)]
+		public IQueryable<TestEntity> GetEntities()
+		{
+			// your code to return the entity IQueryable collection here }
+	}

+with this attribute a query with no OData $select or $expand queries will return a version of the `TestEntity` the `DefaultSelect` parameter informed on the attribute.